 If you’re lucky, you’ll even get a chance to hear live music from local performers.
 You can then sit back and relax as you listen to all their latest works.
 Of course, chatting with all your friends, family, and neighbors is another option and a great way to spend a few hours out of the house.
 You may even talk long enough to work up a big appetite and get to go for another round at the food trucks.

-Most popular food trucks include:
+Most popular food trucks at Wears Valley Social Food Truck Park include:

 Poynor’s Pommes Frites

 If you love hot fries, then a trip to Poynor’s Pommes Frites is a must.
-This extraordinary food truck fries up potatoes golden brown and then tops them with all the fixings, including cheese, bacon, and jalapenos.
+This extraordinary food truck fries up potatoes golden brown and then tops them with all the fixings, including cheese, bacon, and jalapeños.
 Beyond that, they have bratwurst, schnitzel, and corn dogs, so you can build a meal to remember.